 Health Benefits of Fermented Foods

 Most of us now associate eating fermented foods with improved gut health, and evidence shows that gut health can play an important role in metabolism, immunity, inflammation, mood, allergies, as well as autoimmune disorders.
 I’ve written about my Top 5 Tips On How To Improve Gut Health Naturally here.

 In Asia, they consume tempeh and miso, both from fermented soybeans.
 In the Caucasus Mountains, it is kefir from fermented milk.
 In Africa, they enjoy fermented porridge and cassava.
 In Korea it is Kimchi and in Germany it is Sauerkraut.
 Unfortunately, fermented foods have almost disappeared in our newly sterile, overly-processed food and what our current Western-style diet lacks what traditional diets thrive on.

 So how do you increase your fermented food consumption if you’re not so into Kimchi, and the only time you’ll eat Sauerkraut is on a dirty hotdog?
 It is likely that you have a few fermented foods already taking up space in your fridge or pantry.

-- Cider – Fermenting fruit, as well as grains, tubers, sugar or honey into alcohol will offer some wild yeast.
-Pasteurised versions will not contain any live-active cultures.
+- Cider – Fermenting seasonal fruit, as well as grains, tubers, sugar or honey into alcohol, will offer some wild yeast AKA live-active cultures.
+Note that any pasteurized versions will not contain any live-active cultures.

-- Pickles – Fermented pickles are available and will contain the beneficial live-active cultures as long as they are not pasteurised.
-These are going to be found in the refrigeration section of the grocery store and not on the shelves.
-You can also find fermented mustards, relishes here as well as unpasteurised kimchi and sauerkraut.
+- Pickles – Fermented pickles are available and will contain the beneficial live-active cultures as long as they are not pasteurized – note that most pickles we see in the grocery store are pasteurized.
+Unpasteurized pickles are found in the refrigeration section of the grocery store and not on the shelves.

 The Art of Fermentation – Sandor Ellix Katz